AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \paragraph{Zero-Shot Recommendation} It evaluates whether multimodal features can correctly reflect user's interests based on historical interacted items, with three steps: \begin{itemize} \item \textbf{Step I}.
 Construct user $u$'s interacted items list in time order.
 Select the most recent interacted item $i$ as the target item, the remaining items as the historical behavior $H_u$. \item \textbf{Step II}.
 Calculate the multimodal feature of user $u$ based on his/her history: $\mathbf{h}^u_{mm}=\frac{1}{|H_u|}\sum_{j\in H_u}\mathbf{h}^j_{mm}$. \item \textbf{Step III}.
 Calculate the similarity between $\mathbf{h}^u_{mm}$ and each item's multimodal feature in the candidate set, and observe whether the target item $i$ can be recalled to $u$ based on top-K similar items. \end{itemize} In this protocol, $Recall$ will be larger if the similarity between $\mathbf{h}^{i}_{mm}$ and $\mathbf{h}^u_{mm}$ is large, \ie, historical items' multimodal feature of user $u$ is close to the target item's multimodal feature, with proper reflection on user's interests.

 \paragraph{Item-CF Recommendation} It evaluates whether we can correctly recommend items with the CF method via only multimodal features. \begin{itemize} \item \textbf{Step I}.
 Calculate item-CF score~\cite{10.1145/371920.372071} on each two item pair. \item \textbf{Step II}.
 For each item $j$, select the item with the highest item-CF score as its target item $i$. \item \textbf{Step III}.
-Calculate the similarity between multimodal features of item $j$ and each item in the candidate set, and observe whether $i$ can be recalled on top-K similar items. \end{itemize} In this protocol, if the similarity between items' multimodal features is in proportion to the item-CF score, the target item $i$ can be easier to recall, indicating multimodal features can properly represent item information.
+Calculate the similarity between multimodal features of item $j$ and each item in the candidate set, and observe whether $i$ can be recalled on top-K similar items. \end{itemize} In this protocol, if the similarity between items' multimodal features is in proportion to the item-CF score, the target item $i$ can be easier to recall, indicating items' multimodal features are well learned.

 \paragraph{Mask Modality Recommendation} It measures the difference in performance when we mask items' vision or text modality with a certain percentage.
 To be specific, we randomly mask $x\%$ of vision of text raw features and generate single-modality representations using $MMEec$.
 Then, we repeat the steps in the above two protocols and obtain the corresponding recall results.